Written by Tanya Zhang

 Ultimately, it is important to be sensitive to cultural appropriation concerns, listen to the perspectives of the affected communities, and engage in thoughtful dialogue to better understand the complexities surrounding cultural identity and the appropriation of cultural symbols.

-Is it appropriate to wear a bolo tie?
+Is it inappropriate to wear a bolo tie?

-Can you wear a bolo tie with any suit?
+Can you wear a bolo tie without a jacket?